-- Section 2 describes the BPEO assessment method. - Section 3 describes each of the available disposal options and summarises their respective advantages and disadvantages. - Section 4 compares the disposal options. - Section 5 identifies the BPEO.
+- Section 2 describes the BPEO assessment method. - Section 3 provided a preliminary assessment of potential disposal options and short-lists those that are considered to be practical. - Section 4 compares the short-listed disposal options. - Section 5 identifies the BPEO.